 The boats became the way to get around the lagoon's islands.
 To navigate over the countless shifting sandbars, the boats were flat (no keel or rudder) and the captains stood up to see.
 During the Age of Decadence, wannabe Casanovas would enjoy trysts in gondolas.
 Part of the gondolier's professional code was to never reveal what happened under the canopy of his little love boat.

-Today there are only 500 gondolas, used only by tourists.
-The boats are prettier, but they work the same way they always have.
+Today, there are about 400 gondolas in service, used only by tourists.
+The boats are prettier now, but they work the same way they always have.
 Single oars are used both to propel and to steer the boats, which are built curved a bit on one side so that an oar thrusting from that side sends the gondola in a straight line.

 These sleek yet ornate boats typically are about 35 feet long and five feet wide, and weigh about 1,100 pounds.
-They travel about three miles an hour (same as walking) and take the same energy to row as it would to walk.
-They're always painted black (six coats) — the result of a 17th-century law a Doge enacted to eliminate competition between nobles for the fanciest rig.
-But each has unique upholstery, trim, and detailing, such as the squiggly-shaped, carved-wood oarlock (forcula) and metal "hood ornament" (ferro).
+They travel about three miles an hour (same as walking) and take the same energy to row as it does to walk.
+They're always painted black (six coats) — the result of a 17th-century law a doge enacted to eliminate competition between nobles for the fanciest rig.
+But each has unique upholstery, trim, and detailing, such as the squiggly-shaped, carved-wood oarlock (fórcula) and metal "hood ornament" (ferro).
 The six horizontal lines and curved top of the ferro represent Venice's six sestieri (districts) and the doge's funny cap.
 All in all, it takes about two months to build a gondola.

 The boats run about €35,000–50,000, depending on your options (a/c, cup holders, etc).
 Every so often, the boat's hull must be treated with a new coat of varnish to protect against a lagoon-dwelling creature that eats into wood.
 A gondola lasts about 15 years, after which it can be refinished (once) to last another 10 years.